Latest Financials

 Other Income

-As part of the Group’s ongoing fleet renewal plan, older equipment is disposed of and replaced with newer and more efficient models.
-This approach also resulted in higher gain from disposal of old equipment in FY25.
+As part of the Group’s ongoing fleet renewal programme, older equipment is disposed of and replaced with newer and more efficient models.

 Operating Expenses

-The Group also recorded a foreign exchange gain of $1.7 million for FY25, compared to a loss of $1.7 million in FY24, due to the appreciation of the Malaysian Ringgit (“MYR”) and Thai Baht (“THB”) against the Group’s functional currency, the Singapore Dollar (“SGD”).
-Since March 2024, MYR and THB had strengthened by approximately 6% and 7% respectively, against SGD.
+Foreign exchange gain of $0.2 million for 1HFY26 (1HFY25: $2.2 million; 2HFY25: exchange loss of $0.5 million) was due to the strengthening of the Malaysia Ringgit (“MYR”) and Thailand Baht (“THB”) against the Singapore Dollar (“SGD”).
+Between March 2025 and September 2025, the MYR and THB had strengthened by approximately 1% each against SGD.

 Net Finance Expenses

-Net interest expenses declined to $5.4 million for FY25 (FY24: $5.5 million) and $2.5 million in 2HFY25 (2HFY24: $2.9 million; 1HFY25: $2.9 million).
-The Group utilised a higher level of floating interest rate trade facilities in FY25 and 2HFY25, in line with increased construction activity in Singapore.
-Nevertheless, net interest expenses fell, mainly due to lower floating interest rates charged by financial institutions in FY25.
-In addition, since December 2023, the Group also launched a multi-series unsecured commercial paper facility programme (“SDAX CP Facility Programme”) to progressively replace higher-cost loans as part of ongoing efforts to reduce its borrowing costs.
+Net interest expenses declined to $2.5 million for 1HFY26 (1HFY25: $2.9 million), mainly due to reduced drawdown of floating interest rate trade facilities, coupled with lower floating interest rates charged by financial institutions during the period.
+Since December 2023, the Group has launched a multi-series unsecured commercial paper facility programme (“SDAX CP Facility Programme”) to progressively replace higher-cost loans as part of ongoing efforts to reduce borrowing costs.

 Statement Of Financial Position